renchizhhhh/Walk-along-Spot/README.md

 We hope the OpenChessRobot serves as a valuable tool for your research and development in human-robot interaction.
 Happy experimenting!

 ## Copyright Notice:
-Technische Universiteit Delft hereby disclaims all copyright interest in the program “OpenChessBot: An Open-Source Reproducible Chess Robot for Human-Robot Interaction Research” written by the Author(s).
+Technische Universiteit Delft hereby disclaims all copyright interest in the program “Walk along: An experiment on voice and gesture control for the mobile robot ‘Spot’” written by the Author(s).

-© 2024, [Renchi Zhang], [Paper_to_add]
+© 2024, [Renchi Zhang], [Walk along: An experiment on voice and gesture control for the mobile robot ‘Spot’]